sourcegraph/handbook/content/direction/enablement/engineering-education/index.md

 ### Mission

-We want every engineer at Sourcegraph to feel engaged, motivated, and productive while having all the context and technical knowledge they need in order to deliver high-quality work.
+Engineering Education's mission is to get engineers onboarded quickly and efficiently, help technical knowledge flow [openly and freely](../../../company/values.md#open-and-transparent) within teams and across teams, provide resources and environments for engineers to [continuously grow](../../../company/values.md#continuously-grow), and drive a culture of learning and knowledge sharing at Sourcegraph.

-We make this happen by getting engineers onboarded quickly and efficiently, providing resources and environments for engineers to [continuously grow](../../../company/values.md#continuously-grow), helping technical knowledge flow [openly and freely](../../../company/values.md#open-and-transparent) within teams and across teams, and driving a culture of learning and knowledge sharing at Sourcegraph.
+We want every engineer at Sourcegraph to feel that they have all the context and technical knowledge they need in order to deliver [high-quality](../../../company/values.md#high-quality) work, and feel that they are continuously growing personally and professionally.

 ### Vision